Xycheng16/Getting-and-cleaning-data-course-project/README.md

   - tidy_data.txt  contains the data get from step 5 above.

 The data implements also include thte steps of downloading and unzipping the source files and reading data into R.

+!!
+Not able to create get the activity type in the tidyData file.
+It is all NA instead of the actual activity Type.
+I wrote it as mergeData$activity <- factor(mergeData$activity, levels = activities[, 1], labels = activities[, 2]), no idea where it went wrong...